WilyWren2/ReactNativeAxaMobileSdk/README.md

 <summary>Use this API to start a transaction with a name.</summary>

 Parameters:
-- transactionName is a string to indicate the transaction being processed
+- transactionName is a string indicating the transaction being processed.
-- serviceName is a string to indicate the service or application being applied
+- serviceName is a string indicating the service or application being applied.
-- completionBlock is a function expecting a BOOL completed, and an errorString
+- completionBlock is a function expecting a BOOL completed and an errorString.

-Successful execution of the method will have completed as YES and errorString as an empty string.
+Successful execution of the method completes as YES.
+The errorString is an empty string.
-In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure, execution of the method completes as NO. The errorString contains a message that includes a domain, code, and localizedDescription.

 ```
 var transactionName = "subscription";